nucleate-io/OnRecord-Project-Overview/README.md

 # Project Overview

 ### Proposal
-OnRecord came to us with the concept of a socila media app for musical collaboration.
+OnRecord came to us with a concept for a socila media app for musical collaboration.
+The idea was to have musicians to sign up, indicating their musical skills and genres of interest in the form, and then match them into time-limited groups, allowing them to collaborate for a couple of weeks, enter competitions with their groups as they please, and get matched with new people when those groups dissolve.
 They had run a similar program in person on a few college campuses for a few years prior, and felt it was time to expand the project.

 They hoped to build
 - A nice landing page to attract new users